Leave a gift in your Will

 Your gift will also help fund Medical Detection Dogs’ world-leading research into the early detection of cancer and other diseases by training dogs like Kiwi.

-Kiwi is a specialist prostate cancer detection dog.
-She detects the presence of the disease in clinical samples.
-For us to continue to push forward the frontiers in the detection of cancer and other life-threatening diseases, we need more dogs like Kiwi.
-We can only achieve this with the kind and generous support of people like you.
+Kiwi is a specialist prostate cancer detection dog who detects the presence of the disease in clinical samples.
+For us to continue to push forward the frontiers in the detection of cancer and other life-threatening diseases, we need more dogs like her.

 How to leave a gift in your Will